ddo02/EasyInjection/README.md

 So, an external driver is needed.
 The EasyInjection can be this driver.

-EasyInjection works perfectly with MegaSquit EFI.
+EasyInjection works perfectly with MegaSquirt EFI.

 # Technical Information
 EasyInjection is based on VND5N07.